peterhoward42/java_pausable_thread/README.md

 # java_pausable_thread
-Experiment in designing a wrapper for a thread that provides pause and resume methods.
+Experiment, demo and reminder for me about how to pause and resume a perpetually running activity in another thread.
+Uses the recommended wait() / notifyAll() protocol in combination with a lock object.